mistersingh179/bw-dashboard/README.md

 - write top level job which spits out other jobs for smaller things
 - should we do mass insert of webpages rather than 1 at a time
 - if we design onboarding insertion to happen together then we don't need to insert & then read and thus don't need indexes fo this read as they are not the same as when we do impressions
+- download all webpages with lastMod, then process only the ones which are recent.

 ## Pending later things
 - refresh data